neondatabase/neon/docs/rfcs/027-pageserver-disaster-recovery.md

 For the background process, we cannot afford a downtime of the timeline that is being cloned, as we don't want to restrict ourselves to offline tenants only.
-In the scenario where we want to recover from disasters or roll back to a historic lsn through support staff, downtimes are more affordable.
+In the scenario where we want to recover from disasters or roll back to a historic lsn through support staff, downtimes are more affordable, and inevitable if the original had been subject to the corruption.
 Ideally, the two code paths would share code, so the solution would be designed for not requiring downtimes.